mskorsur/NodeStartProject/README.md

 ﻿# Node Starting Program

- A simple program which utilizies Node.js platform with Express framework, Mongo database and Handlebars templating engine.
+ A simple program which utilizes Node.js platform with Express framework, Mongo database and Handlebars templating engine.

  This project was created in order to familiarise myself with all of the